manwar/python-guide/unit-testing.md

 The `unittest.mock` also provides `MagicMock` class and it is derived from `Mock` class and provides a default implementation of many of the default magic methods.
 For example `__str__()`.
 However there are some not implemented by default, like `__getattr__`, `__setattr__`, `__init__`, `__new__`, `__prepare__`, `__instancecheck__`, `__subclascheck__` and `__del__`.

-`pytest` provides the `monekypatch` test fixture to allow a test to dynamically replacw rhw followings:
+`pytest` provides the `monekypatch` test fixture to allow a test to dynamically replace the followings:

 1) module and class attributes
 2) dictionary entries